quangis/transforge/README.md

-# Type inference for a transformation algebra
+# transformation_algebra

-A transformation algebra describes abstract transformations in some domain.
+A transformation algebra describes abstract transformations of tools in some domain.
 An expression of such an algebra should have an interpretation, but there is not necessarily any concrete data structure or implementation assigned to it.
 The algebra simply describes what type of data some tool can take, and what type of data it produces.

-To define such an algebra, we implemented a type inference system in Python.
+To define such an algebra, we implemented a **type inference system** in Python.
+The system accepts **subtypes**.
 To make it work, some magic happens under the hood; for now, refer to the [source code](../quangis/transformation/type.py) to gain a deeper understanding.
 This document is merely intended to be a user's guide.

 ## Concrete types and subtypes